quilaquedi/word-trail/README.md

 Run tests: `npm run test`

+To add and remove texts from the database, see `scripts/README.md`

 ## Building

 Deploy to vercel, using vercel docs and SvelteKit template.
 This will create a vercel project.